KillianDmt/ClickerBecode/README.md

 ![Squash it Down](Squash.png)
 [Squash it Down](https://killiandmt.github.io/ClickerBecode/)

+___

+The objectives of this project was to start working in team on a "Bigger" Projec, dealing with kanban method using [Trello](https://trello.com/), solving merging issues,...

 ## HTML / CSS Structure

 Working from the start from a hand drawn sketch Celia Build the Html/CSS structure for our project.